FESTIVAL/CONFERENCE 58

 Production Registration

-• Promote collegial exploration of new ideas, supported by a clear understanding of long-held artistic practices, fully respecting the communicated intentions of the playwright.
+We support collegial exploration of new ideas, grounded in respect for long-held artistic practices and the communicated intentions of the playwright.

 Missy Thibodeaux-Thompson